plochoidysis-ojwege/eNSP-labs/README.md

 # Huawei eNSP Lab Exercises

-This repository contains my hands-on lab exercises for learning Huawei networking technologies using the eNSP emulator.Each lab focuses on fundamental networking concepts and includes objectives, topology diagrams,configuration steps (with screenshots planned), and verification procedures.
-This is a record of my ongoing journey to build practical networking skills.
+This repository contains lab exercises for learning Huawei networking technologies using the eNSP network simulator.Each lab focuses on basic networking concepts and includes objectives, topology diagrams,configuration steps, and verifications.
+This layout reflects my ongoing journey with Huawei eNSP.
+Enjoy exploring and learning along with me!

 ---